Progzerek/CigCraft-bot/README.md

 # CigCraft-bot
-A discord bot for puffer panel to control a minecraft server
+A discord bot for controlling minecraft server trough Puffer Panel!

+2 Ways of running CigCraft:

+1. Installing it with the CigCraft Puffer template (Soon)

+2. Run the main file as it is
+     Make sure you fill out the .env file with the right infromations

 This page is still work in progress, planing to make a Puffer template for it, but you can still use it with a discord.py template

-you just have to put your informations to the .env file and it should work

-im open for ideas and improvements
+Im open for ideas and improvements